camillelamy/explainers/coop_reporting.md

 > Note that *effective policy* can be *same-origin-plus-coep* even though this value cannot be set through the Cross-Origin-Opener-Policy header alone.

+### Popups

+When a document is same-origin with the top-level document, any popup they open inherits the cross-origin opener policy of the top-level document.
+In this case, when the browsing context group switch happens durign the first navigation of the popup, we should use the opener of the popup in lieu of the previous document in the preceding algorithms.

+> Otherwise, we'd generate reports for the intial about:blank document, which would not be very useful.

+This does not apply to popups created by a cross-origin iframe, which do not inherit COOP from their opener.
+In particular, we cannot report that a popup was opened with rel-noopener due to COOP.
+This would give too much information about the behavior of cross-origin frames.
+Depending on who would enable reporting, we would leak:

+- that a cross-origin iframe tried to open a popup to the parent document having enabled COOP reporting
+- that the iframe was embedded in a "*same-origin*" COOP document to the iframe having enabled COOP reporting

+### Redirects

 If a redirect response specifies a *reporting endpoint* in its Cross-Origin-Opener-Policy or Cross-Origin-Opener-Policy-Report-Only header and its COOP *value* or *report only value* would cause a browsing context group switch, we should also send a violation report to its endpoint (with the redirect response's URL).

+### Report-only mode

 These reports can also be sent in report-only mode.
 In that case, we need to compute that a browsing context group switch would have happened if we had